Jacob-Porter/CS312_MinecraftServer/README.md

 # CS312_MinecraftServer

+## Background
+This repo provides pre-made scripts for using Terraform to instantiate an AWS EC2 instance and auto-setup a Minecraft server.
+It starts with listing requirements for the tutorial, configuring your AWS CLI with your AWS credentials, and finally making minor changes to `minecraft-setup.sh` and `main.tf` so that your terraform deployment takes only 2 commands and your own Minecraft server can be born.

 ## Requirements
 1) [Terraform](https://developer.hashicorp.com/terraform/install) is installed
 2) [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) is installed
 3) Already have or able to create an [ssh key pair](https://www.ssh.com/academy/ssh/keygen)

 ## Configure AWS CLI
 *If you are using AWS Learner Lab environment, ignore this section.*